binary-manu/routerify/README.md

 cannot be enabled or disabled on its own.

-It performs all the required configuration steps to allow a PPP connection to be stablished between the system and an upstream PPPoE server, via which Internet access is obtained.
+It performs all the required configuration steps to allow a PPP connection to be established between the system and an upstream PPPoE server, via which Internet access is obtained.
 It involves settings up PPPoE, VLAN tagging and identifying the physical NIC connected to the ONT.